cylc/cylc-admin/docs/meetings/vc-jul-2020.md

 - Functional tests for reflow added
 - NOW: hundreds of conflicts to resolve post integration tests merge :grimace:

+- *SOD needs merge not rebase, so we can review the conflict resolution*
+- *need to think about "flow hold" -what exactly does that mean?*

 ## Back-end: delta updates

 DS on leave (may attend?), but:
 - delta PRs now merged
 - next: post-SoD n-distance windowing

+*(discussed and agreed)*

 ## UI